 The Ortstaxe tourist tax

-The city of Vienna requires hotels, B&Bs and anyone offering any kind of temporary accommodation to charge you an Ortstaxe.
+The city of Vienna requires hotels, B&Bs, and anyone offering any kind of temporary accommodation to charge you this Ortstaxe.
 Even if it’s just a tent or private apartment.

 The rate at the time of writing is 3.2% of the accommodation cost (after taking off sales tax, the cost of breakfast and an 11% Ortstaxe-free amount).

-To give you an idea of how much that works out to…if a hotel has a base charge of €100 per room per night (including sales tax but without breakfast), they’d charge around €2.52 in local tax.
+To give you an idea of how much that works out to…if a hotel charges €100 per room per night (including sales tax but without breakfast), they’d hand over €2.52 of that in local tax.